DecipherOne/containmentUnit/README.md

 Replace the slideshow_template.erb with the one from the containmentUnit.
 Your wraith template is now modified.

+###Update thirdPartyPaths.json

+    You will need to find where python27 is located and get to the containmentUnit site-package.

+    Path to thirdPartyPaths.json for me is : c:/python2.7/Lib/site-packages/containmentUnit/config/

+    Open this folder up in a text editor.

+    ###Update Contents of thirdPartyPaths.json

+        When you first Open the file you will see the default windows paths :

+        {"casperjs": "c:/casperjs/bin/","browser-mob-proxy":"c:/browsermob-proxy-2.0.0/bin/browsermob-proxy.bat","defaultProxyPort":"8080" }

+        This json structure is how the application will resolve the path of our casperjs and browser-mob-proxy installations.

+        defaultProxyPort - This value is which port the proxy server will attempt to use.
+Change this here if you the server to use a different port.

 ####Configure Server for first Run

     Navigate to : C:\Python27\Lib\site-packages\containmentunit-1.0-py2.7.egg\containmentUnit\dependencyMods